Main Course Soup!

 Choose Your Beans

-The soup is very easy to make,but like many recipes involving vegetables, it just requires a bit of peeling and chopping at the beginning.
-It is easy if you use a tin of beans, as I did in the is recipe or you can use dried haricot beans if you soak them over the previous night and boil them for 60-90 minutes before using them.
+The soup is very easy to make, but like many recipes involving vegetables, it just requires a bit of peeling and chopping at the beginning.
+It is easy if you use a tin of beans, as I did in the is recipe.
+You can use dried haricot beans if you soak them over the previous night and boil them for 60-90 minutes before using them.
 This will make the soup for an even lower cost.
 However, once all the ingredients are peeled and chopped, it takes just 30 minutes bubbling time.
 This would also be an ideal recipe to make overnight on the slow cooker.